marin-ml/face_detection_opencv/README.md

 # README #

-This is the project to detect the face, eyes, mouth from image or webcam.
+This is the project to detect and save the face, eyes, mouth from image or webcam.

 ### Requested Library ###